Nafiseh-Tofighi/ST360IQ/README.md

  - Tangent data of the dataset must be available.
  - Downlod the weights from this [website](https://download.pytorch.org/models/resnet50-0676ba61.pth).
 Rename the `.pth` file as "resnet50.pth" and put it in the `src` folder.
+ - Install requirements.
  - Edit parameters in `properties.py` file and run `train.py` for start training.

 **Parameters**